Demet Özdemir: Personal life

-Demet Özdemir was born on 26 February 1992 as the youngest of three children.
-She moved to Istanbul with her mother and siblings after her parents' divorce, when she was seven years old.
+Demet Özdemir is a famous Turkish actress and former dancer.
+She was born on February 26, 1992, and hails from Izmit.
+She has two older siblings.
+Her parents got divorced and when she was seven years old, she moved to Istanbul, Turkey, with her mother and siblings.
+She experienced the 1999 Izmit earthquake.

 Her grandmother was the one of Turkish minorities in Bulgaria.
 She immigrated from Bulgaria to Turkey.
 Her grandmother and her brother later immigrated to Germany.
-She died in October 2022 in Germany.

 On 28 August 2022, she married musician and actor Oğuzhan Koç.
+In April 2023, the couple announced that they were getting a divorce.
+They divorced on 8 May 2023.

 Dance career

-Initially, she was a backup dancer for Bengü and later joined the dance group of Efes Kızları. Özdemir then appeared on Mustafa Sandal's music video "Ateş Et ve Unut".
+Initially, Özdemir started dancing at 15.
+She studied and danced at the same time to support her family.
+She was a backup dancer for Bengü and later joined the dance group Efes Kızları. Özdemir appeared in Mustafa Sandal's music video "Ateş Et ve Unut".

+Her appearances in TV series and movies, including Erkenci Kuş, Love Tactics, Adım Farah and Eşref Rüya, have earned her recognition.
+She is recognized for both her dance videos and her acting performances.

+Even though Özdemir is known for acting, she revealed in a 2020 interview that acting wasn't her “first love.”
+Instead, she has been passionate about dancing since she was fifteen.
+She received training in dancing, but she does not think that dancing will be her only job in the future.

+Although the actress is originally from Turkey, her ancestral roots also trace back to Bulgaria.
+She is 5 feet 7 inches tall and falls under the Pisces Zodiac sign.
+Her grandma relocated from Bulgaria to Turkey as she was part of a group of Turkish people who lived there.
+Later, her grandma and brother went on to live in Germany.

 Acting career

-She had her first casting for Fox's fantasy series Sana Bir Sır Vereceğim alongside her first partner Ekin Koç, playing the character "Aylin" with electric power.
+Özdemir took theater and acting class from Şahika Tekand Studio for two years (between 2011 and 2013).
+She had her first casting for Fox's fantasy series Sana Bir Sır Vereceğim (drama, fantasy, mystery) alongside her first partner Ekin Koç, playing the character "Aylin" with electric power.
 This role became phenomenon for young audience.
 The series developed a loyal fanbase.

+She portrayed the character of "Ayla" - Alina Sokolova in historical series Kurt Seyit ve Şura (drama, history, romance).
+Ayla is a young Russian woman of noble birth now working as a laundress in Istanbul after fleeing the revolution in Russia.

-Due to, The series was published before prime time.
-It wasn't known for adult audience.
-Later, she portrayed the character of "Ayla" on historical series Kurt Seyit ve Şura, and got a role as "Demet" in the movie Tut Sözünü.
-She then played the character of "Aslı" on Star TV's series Çilek Kokusu. Özdemir also appeared in Bengü's music video "Hodri Meydan".
+She got a role as "Demet" in the movie Tut Sözünü (comedy, fantasy).
+She then played the character of "Aslı" on Star TV's romantic comedy series Çilek Kokusu. Özdemir also appeared in Bengü's music video "Hodri Meydan".